Adelic line bundles on quasi-projective varieties: Local theory

+\begin{proof} The uniqueness follows from the injectivity of the analytification map in Proposition \ref{injection3}.
+For the existence, consider the pair $(0, f)$ on $\CX_0$, where $0$ is the zero element of $\Div(\CX)$, and $f=g_\CD-g_\CD'$ is continuous on $\CX(\CC)\setminus |\CE_0(\CC)|$ and grows as $o(g_0)$ along $|\CE_0(\CC)|$.
+It suffices to prove that $(0, f)$ extends to a unique adelic divisor on $\CU/\ZZ$.
+This is a global version of Theorem \ref{singularity}.
+The proof of the theorem holds for the global $(0, f)$ (over $\ZZ$) since the only problem appears at the archimedean places.
+We omit the details here. \end{proof}

+A major feature of the theorem is that the extra singularity of $g_\CD$ grows as $o(g_0)$ along the boundary, which is a very broad type of singularity.
+For a natural example of a compactified divisor on $\CC$ with a Green function of singularity $O(\log g_0)$, see \S\ref{sec hodge} for the Hodge bundle of the moduli space of principally polarized abelian varieties.

+In the literature, there are many theories and results on Green functions with singularities.
+We first note that Burgos--Kramer--K\"uhn \cite{BKK} has introduced a general arithmetic intersection theory of arithmetic Chow cycles with pre-log-log currents.
+This theory treats particular singularities of type $O(\log g_0)$ and thus includes the above example of Hodge bundles.
+We also refer to Bost \cite{Bos} and Moriwaki \cite{Mor1} for an arithmetic intersection of arithmetic Chow cycles with $L_1^2$-currents.
+To compare with our theory, all these references treat intersection theory on a fixed projective arithmetic variety and focus on singularities of Green currents.
+In contrast, we treat the intersection theory of suitable limits of hermitian line bundles (which corresponds to arithmetic Chow cycles of co-dimension one).
+In the limit process, our underlying line bundles also vary.

-\subsubsection{Compactified metrics}
+\subsection{Compactified metrics}

 Here we briefly introduce the corresponding notions of compactified line bundles.
-Resume the above notations.
-Namely, let $K$ be a field complete with respect to a non-trivial absolute value $|\cdot|$.
-Set $O_K$ to be $K$ in the archimedean case, and to be the valuation ring in the non-archimedean case.
+Resume the above local notations.
+Namely, let $K$ be a field complete for non-trivial absolute value $|\cdot|$.
+Set $O_K$ to be $K$ in the Archimedean case and to be the valuation ring in the non-archimedean case.
 Let $U$ be a quasi-projective variety over $K$.

 Recall from Proposition \ref{injection local} that there are canonical injective maps

 Denote

 They are compactifications of